-- A live-in aide is considered "essential" if there is a medical need supported by a qualified medical practitioner statement that the person requiring the assistance would be unable to live in the home without the support of the live-in aide and that the live-in aide is qualified to provide the needed care.
-The need must be verified annually by a qualified medical practitioner. - Prior to tenancy and during tenancy, a live-in aide cannot be obligated for the support of the person(s) and must maintain separate finances. - A live-in aide may be related by blood, marriage, or operation by law. - A live-in aide must have no other reason to reside in the unit other than to provide needed care. - A live-in aide will be required to sign an agreement regarding their tenant status, sign a release to conduct a criminal history check, and will be denied permission to reside in the unit if participated in disqualifying criminal activity. - A live-in aide cannot be considered a remaining member of the tenant family when a family vacates the unit. - A live-in aide's family may reside in the unit providing it does not increase the subsidy by the cost of an additional bedroom and the family is not overcrowded.
+- 1. A live-in aide is considered "essential" if there is a verified medical need (if not obvious then confirmed by a medical provider) that a live-in aide is necessary to provide daily supportive services and supported by a qualified medical practitioner statement that the person requiring the assistance would be unable to live in the home without the support of the live-in aide and that the live-in aide is qualified to provide the needed care.
+The need must be verified by a qualified medical practitioner, at annual or biennial recertifications, and household composition changes to determine if the extra bedroom is still required. - 2.
+Prior to tenancy and during tenancy, a live-in aide cannot be obligated for the support of the person(s) and must maintain separate finances. - 3.
+A live-in aide may be related by blood, marriage, or operation by law. - 4.
+A live-in aide must have no other reason to reside in the unit other than to provide needed care. - 5.
+A live-in aide will be required to sign an agreement regarding their tenant status, sign a release to conduct a criminal history check, and will be denied permission to reside in the unit if participated in disqualifying criminal activity or owes a PHA in connection with Section 8 or Public Housing. - 6.
+A live-in aide cannot be considered a remaining member of the tenant family when a family vacates the unit. - 7.
+A live-in aide's family may reside in the unit providing it does not increase the subsidy by the cost of an additional bedroom and the family is not overcrowded.
 All adult family members must sign a release to conduct a criminal history check and will be denied permission to reside in the unit if participated in disqualifying criminal activity.